mynormh/slicks-slices/notes.md

 - A nice way to handle Styled Components is to create a styled component for the component at the top of the file and then select the HTML elements in the styled component to style the children.
 - When doing `transform` if we want to add another transform for example in a pseudo-selector and only change one property this will override all the previous transform properties.
 A way to get around this is using css variables for each property and then just update the variable in the pseudo-selector.
 - `subgrid` is where children of another child will align themselves to a grandparent Grid.

+## Making Gatsby Dynamic

+- In the `gatsby-node` file we can hook into the `createPages` API from Gatsby to dynamically create pages.
+- The `createPages` gives us the `graphql` and `actions` params, which we can use to query our data and also create pages by using `actions.createPage()` and passing the path to the new page, the component (only the path) and pass any data to the component as props with `context`.
+- In `gatsby-node` we'll want to query just enough data to get our page rendered.
+Then in the actual component we can query all the data needed for that page.
+Querying all the data in `gatsby-node` is completely valid but this way we can modify only the page component when we want to get more or less data and adjust the UI in the same file.